1 Part Course |

 Introduction

-• Architecture of the ISDA documentation
+• The architecture of the ISDA documentation:

 • 1992 ISDA Master Agreement (Multi-Currency)